 The rest is now history after 21 years, many hours of labour, millions spent on food and drink, two kitchens and three refurbishments we are still here and going from strength to strength.

-I am now in charge of all the bread, desserts and pastries that we make from scratch each day in the kitchen.
 Last year I was a runner up in the Young Professional class of the ‘South West Chef of the Year’ competition having had to cook a starter and main course for a panel of top judges from a box of mystery ingredients.
+I hope to go one better this year and win the competition.

 Recently diagnosed as gluten intolerant, I have quickly developed an understanding and empathy for guests who have special dietary requirements like myself.
 As such, our desserts, and infact the bulk of our cooking, can now be gluten free, dairy free, wheat free and even garlic free.